MediEvil (2019 video game): Release

 Praise was directed at the game's visual design, which was considered to be faithful to the original MediEvil, and the character, setting, and story of the game.
 Aspects of MediEvil's gameplay design were often considered by critics to feel outdated, in particular the game's lack of a checkpoint mechanic.
-Some game mechanics such as the instant death upon falling into water was also subject to criticism, and are aggravated by the unreliable controls and cameras.
+Some game mechanics such as the instant death upon falling into water were also subject to criticism, and were considered to be aggravated by the unreliable controls and cameras.
 Combat was also criticized as being frustrating and imprecise.

 IGN's Travis Northup considered MediEvil's "relentlessly charming story" as its greatest strength, and praised the added details and personality to the game's visuals and audio, but described the game's combat as "sloppy and disorienting".
 GameSpot's James Swinbanks, while also praising characters and visual style, shared similar concerns about the combat as well as other basic tasks which are made difficult by the sloppy controls and camera movements.
 Destructoid's Chris Carter felt that people who did not like the original MediEvil would not like the remake either, and thought the game's combat mechanics "might be a little too retro for modern audiences", comparing them to older hack-and-slash games such as Golden Axe.
 Game Informer's Andrew Reiner thought that MediEvil's combat system felt imprecise, and compared the game unfavorably to other remakes such as Crash Bandicoot N. Sane Trilogy and Spyro Reignited Trilogy.
 In line with the other reviews, GamesRadar+ and VideoGamer.com praised the visuals, but criticized the outdated game design.